 |Enterprise category*||Number of employees and||Annual turnover||or||Annual balance sheet|

 |Large||≥ 250||> 50 million €||or||> 43 million €|

 |Medium||< 250||≤ 50 million €||or||≤ 43 million €|

 |Small||< 50||≤ 10 million €||or||≤ 10 million €|

 |Micro||< 10||≤ 2 million €||or||≤ 2 million €|

-* when classifying enterprises one should also consider affiliated enterprises
+* when classifying enterprises, account should also be taken of affiliated and partner companies.

-The minimum period for maintaining the investment and newly created jobs linked to investment is five years for large enterprises, and three years for small and medium-sized enterprises, but no less than the period of use of the incentive measures.
+The minimum period for maintaining the investment and newly created jobs linked to investment for a specific investment is 5 years for large enterprises and 3 years for micro, small and medium-sized enterprises, but not less than the period for utilising the incentive measures.

 |1-3||10||3 (SME’s), 5 (large)||75%||10|